Sunderland goalkeeper Anthony Patterson eyed by Liverpool

 Sunderland goalkeeper eyed

-Sunderland will be keen to keep hold of Patterson for as long as possible as they look to return to the Premier League
+Sunderland will be keen to keep hold of Patterson for as long as possible as they look to return to the Premier League.

 The North Shields-born man has been on the books of the Black Cats for his whole career to date and has risen up through their academy ranks.